radical-cybertools/radical.entk/doc/overview.rst

 Who uses Ensemble MD Toolkit?
 ================================

-While the concepts in EnsembleMD Toolkit are fairly generic to ensemble-based simulations, the framework currently targets  molecular dynamics simulations: current patterns and kernel abstractions directly address the requirements for this community.

 EnsembleMD Toolkit is being used in multiple molecular dynamic application projects, like for example the `ExTASY Project <http://extasy-project.org/>`_.